Help us improve your experience.

 • OSPF or standard eBGP-based route exchanges.

-• OSPF is easier and less to configure but currently lacks filters for import and export policies in the Mist GUI.
+• OSPF is easier and less to configure but currently lacks filters for import and export policies in the Juniper Mist portal.

 • We recommend that you use eBGP with third-party WAN routers, but this requires more work to set up.